Joker-lr/hello-world/README.md

 # hello-world
 Learning the github

+second test revison to hello-world.
-First branch test to use Github.
+// First branch test to use Github. delete the above line.